Ireland’s first Electric Bus takes to the road

 Ireland’s first fully-electric bus went into operation today, representing another milestone in the country’s transition to a low-carbon future.

-The Volvo bus – commissioned by Tifco Hotel Group – will operate an 8km round trip between the Crowne Plaza and Holiday Inn Express Hotel and Dublin Airport every 30 minutes from 4am to 11.30pm daily, 7 days a week.
+The Volvo bus will operate a 7km round trip from the Crowne Plaza and Holiday Inn Express to Dublin Airport every hour from 6am to 9pm daily, 7 days a week.
+Pick up at the Airport is at zone 16.
+The first bus departs Dublin Airport at 6.15am and the last bus departs at 9.15pm.

 ESB, through its Smart Energy Services business, is providing a high-powered electric vehicle charging solution which will be located on the hotel grounds.
 The bus, a one-door 12m Generation 2 7900e with 200kW battery capacity, will charge fully in 50 minutes.